 International students already studying in the United States are required to complete an I-20 transfer form and request transfer from their current school.
+They must also submit the I-20 request form, including accompanying proof of financial support.

-Those students with conditional admission, studying on an I-20 issued by an approved English-language provider, must also complete the I-20 transfer form and request transfer from the language center to Wesley.
+Those students with conditional admission, studying on an 1-20 issued by an approved English-language provider, must also complete the 1-20 transfer form, the 1-20 request form, submit proof of financial support, and submit proof of program completion in order to request transfer from the language center to Wesley

 All transfer students should contact Wesley's PDSO (the Director of International Student Services) immediately upon acceptance (conditional or full) by Admissions.
-Advanced communication will allow for the coordination of an I-20 transfer date between the DSOs at both institutions.
+Advanced communication will allow for the coordination of an 1-20 transfer date between the DSOs at both institutions.
 It will also ensure that the student maintains their immigration status during the course of the transfer.
 All transfers should be requested a minimum of a month prior to anticipated start date at Wesley.